 Paper and poster submissions should be anonymized for double-blind review.
 Paper submissions will also include a rebuttal process where authors will have the opportunity to address the reviewer comments and explain how they will improve their contribution.
 All other submissions will involve a juried selection process and should not be anonymized.
 All submission lengths include references and appendices.

 All submissions should be submitted via EasyChair.
+Paper and poster submissions need to select a track to submit to and then clarify their submission type (full paper, short paper, or poster).
 Workshop submissions should be submitted directly to the workshop, in accordance with each workshop's submission instructions.

 At least one presenter of each paper must register for the conference in order for the paper to be included in the proceedings.

 We invite research contributions in the form of a full paper of up to 10 pages in length or as short paper of up to 6 pages in length.
 We invite contributions from any discipline, from computer science, communication studies, learning sciences, and psychology to the visual arts, humanities, public policy, and architecture.
 When submitting authors are requested to select one the following tracks that fits most closely with their submission: